ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules
 #### Technical
 - **Metadata must be consistent across all difficulties of a beatmapset.**
 - **Guest mappers, storyboarders, skinners and hitsounders must be added to the tags of a beatmapset.** This is to give credit where credit is due and help others identify the main contributors of any given beatmapset.
-Usernames containing single characters separated by whitespaces should replace whitespaces with underscores.
+Usernames containing single characters separated by whitespaces must have the whitespaces replaced with underscores.
 - **Official Sources must be used as references for metadata unless none are available.** In that case use what is most common and recognizable.
 - **Do not modify the metadata an artist provides on official sources unless said modification is done in order to comply with formatting and standardisation rules on this Ranking Criteria.**
 - **The artists of a song must be traceable to existing people.** If there is no existing person recorded to be the artist, then `Unknown Artist` is to be used.
 Fictional characters or programs like Vocaloids cannot be used as the sole artist of any given song.